morris-codes/QuickQuiz/README.md

-# quiz-app
+# quick-quiz

 # Description
-A simple, interactive quiz app built with HTML, CSS, and JavaScript.
+A simple, interactive quiz app built with React.
 This app allows users to take quizzes on various topics, track their scores, and receive feedback.
 It’s designed to be user-friendly and provides an engaging learning experience.

 # Features
 - Interactive Quiz: Users can take quizzes with multiple-choice questions.